rahilmansuri1/iris-wallet-desktop/README.md

 6. **Update Your Configuration:**
    - Save the modified JSON file and add it to your `config.py` file.

-#### 8.3 Create Email Server Configuration
-Search for **App Passwords** in your Gmail account to create an app password for email access.

 ### 9. Start the Application
 You can now start the Iris Wallet application using: